12 Week Ultrasound Scan – Everything You Need to Know

 This ultrasound scan is called the dating scan.

-The dating scan is used to see how far along you are in your pregnancy, and to check your baby’s development.
+The dating scan is used to determine the stage of your pregnancy and check your baby’s development.

 Why do we have the dating scan?